 All reports to our Health & Wellbeing Boards are required to consider the implications of the protected characteristics under the Equalities Act and similarly as part of our work in understanding demand and need of our populations, we ensure that we undertake Equalities Impact Assessments when undertaking to design and commission services and these will be subject to ongoing review to consider the EIA implications.
-Within Redbridge we a Disability Charter - which set out a number of core principles to support service users and carers with all disabilities to being involved within our Commissioning process - from co-production, contract tendering and contract monitoring.
+Within Redbridge our Disability Charter sets out a number of core principles to support service users and carers with all disabilities to being involved within our Commissioning process - from co-production, contract tendering and contract monitoring.